 All winter indoor K-12 extracurricular activities including sporting events should reduce attendance to 25 percent capacity.
 Community and recreational sporting events including tournaments should limit attendance to participants, required personnel and parents, guardians and siblings of minors who are participating.

 This is the most restrictive of the four colors.
-So, social gatherings or events of less than 25 are allowed.
-Gatherings where more than 25 people are expected are strongly encouraged to be postponed or canceled.
-However, the organizer of the gathering can and must submit a safety plan to their local health department at least seven days in advance and receive approval.
+Social gatherings or events can only be at 25 percent capacity.
+Gatherings seeking more than 25 percent capacity must submit a safety plan to their local health department at least seven days in advance and receive approval.

 Restaurants and retail businesses are encouraged to only accept phone and online ordering with curbside pickup.
 Senior care activities must be canceled or suspended.